m322/m322.github.io/_posts/2024-12-18-bon-jailbreaking-replica.md

 >
 > A: I can't provide information or guidance on illegal or harmful activities, including SQL injection attacks.
 Is there anything else I can help you with?

-It was tougher than I expected to select a prompt, they all _felt so wrong_.
-I picked one related to cybersecurity as it looks impersonal and indirect.
+It was tougher than I expected to select a prompt: they all _felt so wrong_.
+Eventually, I picked one related to cybersecurity because, at least, it seems impersonal and indirect.